LudwikJaniuk/sdleffler.github.io/_posts/2017-9-27-AttacaStructureAndMilestones.md

 Attaca is a distributed version control system designed for users working with absurdly large quantities of data.
 For example, scientists: a brain scan will routinely result in a 50GB file.
-Or, video editors, who work with absurdly large quantities of data in the form of video and image data.
 Whatever your use case, Attaca is designed to efficiently handle repositories of up to a petabyte of data in a distributed storage cluster.

 ## How?

 Attaca is based around three main concepts/technologies: hashsplitting, the Git data structure, and distributed storage.
-These combine to let us handle ridiculously large amounts of data by first, efficiently handling updates to extremely large files; second, efficiently storing new versions of the repository; and three, holding our data in a failure-resistant manner.
+These combine to let us to efficiently handle updates to extremely large files, efficiently store new versions of the repository and hold the data in a failure-resistant manner.
 Attaca is currently built on the Ceph RADOS (Reliable Autonomous Distributed Object Store) but other backends are planned, as the only required feature of any backing store is the ability to act as a distributed hash table for fairly large values (about 3MB per object).
 It does make a few modifications to the Git data structure; a detailed explanation of hashsplitting and Attaca's take on the Git data structure can be found [here]({{ site.baseurl }}{% post_url 2017-8-28-Hashsplitting %}), in one of my earlier blog posts.

 ## Milestones